Great Pyrenees Shedding

 Great Pyreneess have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 85-160 lbs and lifespan of 10-12 yrs, the Great Pyrenees requires thoughtful care tailored to their specific breed characteristics.
+Expect 85-160 lbs at maturity and 10-12 yrs of life with a Great Pyrenees; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 Whether you are researching the Great Pyrenees for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Seasonal Changes